 χMCF provides several elements which are essentially ordered sets of the same data type (strings, integers, or decimals).
 More precisely they are like lists or vectors.
 For example, the <loc_list/> for the coordinate list of a seam weld or the <string_list/> in the <custom_attributes/>.
 Often the order of the elements in a set is essential.
 For instance, the coordinates in the <loc_list/> for a seam weld define the weld in the space uniquely by their values and their explicit order in the list.

 The current XML standard allows that several child elements with an identical name can share the common parent.
 However, it lacks a built-in mechanism to introduce a logical structure (like an order) in an xml-document. χMCF resolves this problem by introducing an index (attribute) in such cases.
 Indices may play a twofold role: to distinguish from each other and to ensure a unique arrangement in the list.
 Usually, an index may be strictly monotone increasing natural numbers.
-In some cases, strictly monotone increasing real numbers may also be rationally.
+In some cases, strictly monotone increasing real numbers may also be rational.
 For example, the "loc_list" for the coordinate list of a seam weld can be indicated both by real numbers like arc length of the line or any increasing integer series.

 Depending on the context the name of an index (attribute) may index, v or something else.
 They will always explicitly be declared at the appropriate places in the text.